louis-marceron/web-project-api-template/README.md

 **NPM (Node Package Manager)**: default package manager for Node.js.
 It helps you manage dependencies for your libraries and modules (like pip in Python).
 When you initialize a Node.js project using `npm init`, a package.json file is created, which keeps track of your project's metadata, dependencies, and scripts.
 Use `npm install` to install dependencies.

-**Express**: minimal and flexible Node.js web application framework.
+**express**: minimal and flexible Node.js web application framework.
 It simplifies the process of handling HTTP requests and responses, managing middleware, and routing

-**Nodemon**: utility that monitors your Node.js application for changes and automatically restarts the server when a change is detected.
+**nodemon**: utility that monitors your Node.js application for changes and automatically restarts the server when a change is detected.

+**dotenv**: tool that loads environment variables, which can be accessed from anywhere in your project, and allows you to store sensitive information such as database credentials in a separate .env file that is not tracked by Git when committing files.

 ## The file structure